dsfellows/dsfellows/week_7_agenda.md

 # Mapping

-## JSON and GeoJSON

-+ JSON = javascript object notation
-+ A standard for storing and transmitting data.
-Unlike a spreadsheet, allows for nested data
-+ GeoJSON: a JSON format designed to be used with geographic data

-> GeoJSON is a format for encoding a variety of geographic data structures.
-GeoJSON supports the following geometry types: Point, LineString, Polygon, MultiPoint, MultiLineString, and MultiPolygon.
-Geometric objects with additional properties are Feature objects.
-Sets of features are contained by FeatureCollection objects. ([source](http://geojson.org/))

 ## Posing questions

 + Look at example maps of ML data compared to historical markers and historical preservation sites in Philly [here](http://upenndigitalscholarship.org/dsfellows16/mapdemo/mapdemo.html)